halleysfifthinc/C3D.jl/README.md

 307200 # number of bytes written
 ```

-Writing c3d files is exhaustively tested against the corpus of sample data from the C3D.org
+`writec3d` is exhaustively tested against the corpus of sample data from the C3D.org website
-website, and `writec3d` is tested to ensure that all files that are written are
+to ensure that all files that are written are functionally[^1] and/or bitwise identical[^2] to
-functionally[^1] and/or bitwise identical to the original at the binary file level in the
-vast majority[^2] of cases, and in all cases, the groups, parameters, and data for a
+the original at the binary file level.
+In all cases, the groups, parameters, and data for a
 `C3DFile` that was "copied" with `writec3d` will be exactly identical to the groups,
 parameters, and data from the original `C3DFile`.